alhoj/MVPA/README.md

 # MVPA

 ## WHAT IS IT
-Codes for multivariate pattern analysis of fMRI data
+Codes for multivariate pattern analysis (MVPA) of fMRI data based on artificial neural networks